eunices/techladies-technical-task/README.md

 ## Deployment

-Both strategies failed.
-They only work locally.
+Both strategies below failed.
+Repo only works locally.

 ### Strategy 1 (which did not work out)